alisaifee/holmium.core/doc/source/usage.rst

 Collections
 ***********
 To keep the interaction with collections of elements in a Page readable and logically grouped - it is useful to represent and access such elements in a page the same way as one would a python list or dictionary.
-The :class:`Element` and :class:`ElementMap`
+The :class:`Elements` and :class:`ElementMap`
 (which is used in the previous example) can be used to organize elements with either relationship.

 Using the table defined in ``snippet`` below, a Page can be constructed that allows you to access the ``value`` or ``title`` of each